-With a win-win attitude, we hold to a belief that everyone can win, all can succeed through the decisions and actions in which we all participate.
+With a win-win attitude, we hold to a belief that everyone can win, and all can succeed through the decisions and actions in which we all participate.
 We care about others and have their interests at heart so they can succeed.
 But we also care about ourselves so that we succeed at the same time.
 Decisions and actions are no longer made around “what’s best for me”, as you believe there is ample success available for both you and me.
 At the dinner table of success, there are ample servings of success and accomplishment for all.
 We can each have all we desire without impacting another’s portion of success.

 With win-win, more is created than if one of the parties had been selfish and worked towards a win-lose situation.
 One must give up the “I want more than you” attitude and work toward group success.
 I can remember one of the training seminars I attended a number of years ago.
 In this exercise, if the two teams could agree on the same answer, both would receive the same amount of points (win-win).
-However each team could also get more points if they answered a certain way putting the other team with no points (win-lose).
+However, each team could also get more points if they answered a certain way putting the other team with no points (win-lose).
 I have to admit, we all played the game with a win-lose attitude.
-The end result, both teams ended up with far less points than if we had looked across the table at the other team and said, “let’s agree to agree and we will all be further ahead”.
+The end result, both teams ended up with far fewer points than if we had looked across the table at the other team and said, “Let’s agree to agree and we will all be further ahead”.
 Looking back I can see the point of the exercise – at the time, I’m not sure how many of us actually learned the valuable lesson which had been taught that day.

 The good news is we may be practicing a win-win attitude more often than we think.
 Here are a few examples: Have you or someone you know been recognized for an accomplishment or given a promotion and you shared the praise and recognition with all who assisted you to get there?
 Perhaps you are in a position of authority or have been identified as a leader of a team of your peers – when we give up the “superiority complex” and treat all others the same we are creating win-win situations.
 Or perhaps with a friend or a spouse, one of you wants to spend your Friday night at the movies, the other prefers to go out for dinner to talk and enjoy the other’s company – so a win-win situation is created when you jointly agree to rent a movie, pick-up dinner from a restaurant you both enjoy and you spend the evening at home eating, talking, and being together while you watch the DVD.